Some Kind of Love: Composition

 "Some Kind of Love" is a synth-pop, dream pop and art pop song composed by Brandon Flowers and Jacknife Lee.
 It contains interpolations from Brian Eno's "An Ending (Ascent)", which was the main inspiration for the song.
 According to Flowers, the band asked for his permission to sample the song in their 2006 album Sam's Town, but he declined.
 Despite being rejected, Flowers was determined ever since he had a dream about him.
 After Bono and Anton Corbijn texted and e-mailed Eno, Flowers was finally able to talk to him: "What we found out is that he'd told his manager, 'I don't want to use this song anymore'.
 He didn't know a band was gonna try to sing on it.
 I told him the story about the dream, and it was pretty funny.
 He gave his seal of approval, and he likes it."
 Flowers also revealed that the song contains his three sons as backing vocals, which caused his wife Tana to cry once she heard it: "It's really emotional.
 I played that for her, and she just sobbed.
 But I'm proud of that one."

 Critical reception

 "Some Kind of Love" received mixed to positive reviews from music critics.
 Rolling Stone's Rory Crow described the song as "an almost ethereal meditation on love".
 Lisa Nguyen from Paste Magazine noted the track is "a delicate lullaby compared to all the punchy singles we've heard so far from the forthcoming album".
-However, Stereogums Pranav Trewn called it "the most boring song Chris Martin never wrote", stating the track "just plods along without ever justifying the amount of space it takes up".
+However, Stereogum's Pranav Trewn called it "the most boring song Chris Martin never wrote", stating the track "just plods along without ever justifying the amount of space it takes up".